Shereen Arazm: Career

 Arazm's entrepreneurial career began in 2003 when she partnered with her Las Palmas boss, Loyal Pennings, to create Concorde, a nightclub in Los Angeles.
 The first major event held at the club was a birthday party for Ben Affleck thrown by then girlfriend Jennifer Lopez.
 In 2004, she partnered with the Dolce Group to open Geisha House, a sushi restaurant also located in Los Angeles.
 Also in 2004, she bought out Loyal Pennings' shares in Concorde to own it outright.
 She would later rebrand the club to the more feminine "Shag" in 2005.

-She opened several clubs from 2007 to 2008 including Parc and Central.
+Arazm opened several clubs from 2007 to 2008 including Parc and Central.
 In 2009, she opened another club called Wonderland in Hollywood's Cahuenga Corridor.
 In 2007, she partnered with Cosimo Mammoliti to bring Terroni (the restaurant she worked at as an 18-year-old in Toronto) to Los Angeles.
 The two opened a second Terroni location in downtown Los Angeles in 2013 along with additional partner, Max Stefanelli.

 In 2010, Food Network Canada announced that Arazm would be a "resident" judge for Top Chef Canada television series.
 Arazm served as a judge on the program until 2014, when it was cancelled.
 She did not return to the program when it was revived in 2017.
 Arazm had previously been featured in an episode of the Canadian Slice Channel program, Women on Top in 2007.

-In 2019, Shereen Arazm and Ruth Tal collaborated to open a plant-based restaurant for celebrities filming in Canada.
+In 2019, Arazm and Ruth Tal collaborated to open a plant-based restaurant for celebrities filming in Canada.
+In 2023, she opened La Bettola di Terroni in Los Angeles, California.